 Are you a ‘sweet’ or ‘savoury’ person?

-To find out more about my followers favourite foods, I recently put this question to my Facebook group “What is your weakness?
+When I asked my Facebook followers “What is your weakness?
 Sweet or savoury?”
 The response was fairly evenly weighted and some people answered ‘both’, others mentioned they had trouble stopping once they opened the packet.
 So I thought I’d share how I’ve conquered this habit.

 The key to satisfying food cravings